UnitexGramLab/unitex-doc-contributor-guidelines/contributor-license-agreement.md

-## Unitex/GramLab Individual Contributor Agreement
+## Unitex/GramLab Individual Contributor License Agreement

 > This document is a draft for discussion and still a work in progress.
 To contribute, please submit a [pull request](https://github.com/UnitexGramLab/unitex-contributor-agreement/pulls).
 Major changes will be discussed in the comment section.